 If you’re looking for a particular business, you only need to do so on the business entity search, not the reserved names database.
-You can search by entering a full or partial name, or – if you don’t know the name – you can search by officer/director name, ID number, or filing number.
+You can search by entering a full or partial name, or – if you don’t know the name – you can search by member or manager name, ID number, or filing number.
 Then click on any of the results to find the following information:

 - Exact Name

 - Current Fiscal Month/Day